The School Day

 We encourage children to drink water at frequent intervals throughout the day.
 Please provide a transparent named bottle containing fresh, still unflavoured water each day (bottles available to buy at school).

 Children in the Foundation stage and Key Stage 1 receive a piece of fruit each day.
-We also encourage all children to bring fruit to regularly share with their class.
+We also encourage KS2 children to bring a piece of fruit or a healthy snack for playtime.

 Children may choose a school dinner or bring a packed lunch from home.
 Our commitment to health education makes this a very important part of our school day.

 Children are offered a choice of meals which are nutritionally balanced.